zeelib1/news-testing/README.md

 # News portal
-Leading news portal in Croatia, built with Pug HTML Template, Tailwind CSS, Express and Puppeteer
+Leading news portal in Croatia, built with Pug HTML Template, Tailwind CSS, Express and Puppeteer Web Scrapper

 Currently a work in progress